mm80843/T3.5/docs/bp_1.md

 ### Restrictions and limitations

-A number of restrictions and limitations were identified for this specific measure: - Older adults’ perception of the technology as well as barriers to interaction.
+A number of limitations and constraints were identified for this specific measure:
-- Users' non-acceptance
+- Older adults' perceptions of technology and barriers to interaction.
+- Non-acceptance by users
 - Vandalism
 - System crash
-- Power cuts
+- Power outages
-- Need for strong hygiene measures in the area where the lockers are located
+- Need for strict sanitation measures in the area where the lockers are located
-- Limited capacity if the user does not pick up the good quickly
+- Limited capacity if the user does not pick up the goods quickly

 ### Transmission